Categories

 Instead of waiting to scramble a team and a plan together after a crisis, plan ahead for the worst-case scenarios.
 During brainstorming sessions with the team you put together, quickly determine which situations are preventable.
 You can include variables in the plan that allow tweaking in response to a real crisis.

-2. Create a Crisis Team
+2. Create A Crisis Team

 By default, the crisis team should include the management team, the CEO, and the PR manager.
 If possible, have web and social media managers on the team.
 Social media managers are on the frontline and can detect the public’s consensus and mood.